 - In July 2015, CCCC opens a Life Skills & Career Development Program which provides individualized assistance for clients to achieve personal and professional goals.
 In the first year, 46 clients found employment.
 In year two, that number had increased to 200.

 - In collaboration with Family Promise of Colorado Springs, CCCC opens the Family Day Center (FDC) pilot in 2015.
 The FDC is the only center in Colorado Springs that provides a day shelter for homeless families.
 During the 8 month pilot period, the center served 123 unduplicated families.
 In 2016, CCCC moved forward with the FDC operation alone, serving 189 families.

-- With funding from a federal grant, CCCC becomes a Family Resource Center in 2016 with a greater focus on services for families
+- With funding from a state grant, CCCC becomes a Family Resource Center in 2016 with a greater focus on services for families

 - In 2016, CCCC supported the efforts of Springs Rescue Mission to build a campus to focus on the needs of the chronically homeless.
 CCCC refocused its efforts on families and realigned programs into four focus areas: Families, Paths to Opportunity, Emergency & Essential Services, Health & Well-Being Services.

 - In 2016, the Family Mentor Alliance moved to CCCC.
 The program pairs families experiencing housing instability and homelessness with mentor teams from religious congregations to help families achieve housing stability, self-sufficiency, and build community support systems.

 - In December 2017, CCCC moves its Family Services, now called Family Connections to the Helen Hunt Campus to offer consolidated Family Services in one location.